-In January 2015, Stratfor reported, "The question about Europe now is not whether it can retain its current form, but how radically that form will change.
-And the most daunting question is whether Europe, unable to maintain its union, will see a return of nationalism and its possible consequences"—including, eventually, renewed war on the Continent (Stratfor, January 27, 2015).
+In January 2015, Stratfor reported, “The question about Europe now is not whether it can retain its current form, but how radically that form will change.
+And the most daunting question is whether Europe, unable to maintain its union, will see a return of nationalism and its possible consequences”—including, eventually, renewed war on the continent (“The New Drivers of Europe’s Geopolitics,” Forbes, January 27, 2015).

 Watch for the preparation and eventual implementation of animal sacrifices by the Jews in Jerusalem.
 Many believe a physical temple will also be built, but history and the book of Ezra confirm that sacrifices can be conducted with just an altar at the holy place.

 Watch for the increasing consolidation of religious power in Europe.
-Visiting Austria in 1983, Pope John Paul II appealed for European unity, stating: "Europeans should overcome the menacing international confrontations of states and alliances, and create a new united Europe from the Atlantic to the Urals" (The Principality and Power of Europe, Adrian Hilton, p.
+Visiting Austria in 1983, Pope John Paul II appealed for European unity, stating, “Europeans should overcome the menacing international confrontations of states and alliances, and create a new united Europe from the Atlantic to the Urals” (Adrian Hilton, The Principality and Power of Europe, p.
 36).
-Throughout his papacy, Pope Benedict XVI called for religious unity in Europe, and reached out to the Eastern Orthodox churches to a degree that surprised many observers.
+Throughout his papacy, Pope Benedict XVI called for religious unity in Europe and reached out to the Eastern Orthodox churches to a degree that surprised many observers.
 Pope Francis has continued this trend with his entreaties toward European leaders, urging them to rediscover their Roman Catholic roots.

 The whole world will learn God’s ways.
 “Many people shall come and say, ‘Come, and let us go up to the mountain of the Lord, to the house of the God of Jacob; He will teach us His ways, and we shall walk in His paths.’
 For out of Zion shall go forth the law, and the word of the Lord from Jerusalem.
 He shall judge between the nations, and rebuke many people; they shall beat their swords into plowshares, and their spears into pruning hooks; nation shall not lift up sword against nation, neither shall they learn war anymore” (Isaiah 2:3–4).

-This is the good news of your future, and the future of the world.
+This is the good news of your future and the future of the world.
 At the heart of the Middle East—and of the entire world—Jerusalem will be the center of world government, education, and religion.
-The Creator God will guarantee future world peace (Micah 4:1–3), "for the mouth of the Lord of hosts has spoken" (v.
-4).
-We all look forward to the peace and reconciliation that only the Messiah, Jesus Christ, can bring to the Middle East—and to the whole world.
+The Creator God will guarantee future world peace, “for the mouth of the Lord of hosts has spoken” (Micah 4:1–4).
+We all look forward to the peace and reconciliation that only Jesus, the Messiah, can bring to the Middle East—and to the whole world.
 In the meantime, Jesus tells us to watch and pray (Mark 13:33).
-He exhorts us in verse 37: "And what I say to you, I say to all: Watch!"
+He exhorts us in Mark 13:37, “And what I say to you, I say to all: Watch!”